vck/jurnal/js.md

+# Notes on JavaScript

-## array of objects to object value
+array of objects to object value

 ```
 > a = [{a: 1}, {a: 1},{a: 1},{a: 1},{a: 1},{a: 1},{a: 1},{a: 1},{a: 1},]